emrlay/ONE-Sim/README.md

 # ONE-Sim
-ONE Simulator for vehicular network simulation.
+ONE Simulator for vehicular network simulation for the research project.